benjamin421/aionbio/content/about.md

 — Ant Fugue | Gödel, Escher, Bach

-We are exploring the flow of causally relevant information in complex biological systems.
-We then seek to determine optimal strategies to modulate endogenous bioelectric networks for efficient, precise, and translational rejuvination.
+Our research focuses on investigating the flow of causally relevant information within complex biological systems, particularly in relation to endogenous bioelectric networks.
+By delving into the intricate communication and signaling mechanisms of living organisms, we aim to uncover optimal strategies that can effectively modulate these networks.
+Our ultimate goal is to harness this knowledge to develop innovative, precise, and translatable rejuvenation therapies.
+These groundbreaking techniques have the potential to revolutionize regenerative medicine, addressing age-related decline and improving overall health.
+By unlocking the secrets of bioelectric networks, we hope to pave the way for a future where rejuvenation and regeneration are possible and accessible to all.

 ### Affiliated Publications